ryanm101/LocalLLMRAG/README.md

 │   └── example2.py
 ├── chroma_db_code/     # Directory for ChromaDB vector database (persistent)
-├── rag.py              # Python script for RAG pipeline and initial indexing (Ollama version) ├── monitor.py          # Python script for file monitoring and update triggering └── README.md           # Instructions (this file)
+├── rag.py              # Python script for RAG pipeline and initial indexing (Ollama version) ├── re-indexer.py       # Python script for file monitoring and update triggering ├── util.py             # Helper functions to load schema and config ├── validate_config.py  # Verifies the config against the schema └── README.md           # Instructions (this file)
 ```

+---

 ### Setup Instructions

-1. Install Ollama:
+1. **Install Ollama:**

-    Download and install Ollama for your operating system from the official Ollama website.
+   - Download and install Ollama for your operating system from the official Ollama website.
 Follow their installation instructions.
-    Pull an LLM Model: Once Ollama is installed and running, you need to pull a model.
-Open your terminal and run a command like this to download the llama2 model (or choose another model from the Ollama model library):
+   - Pull an LLM Model: Once Ollama is installed and running, open your terminal and run a command like:
-    ```Bash
+     ```bash
      ollama pull llama3.1
      ```
-    Replace llama3.1 with the name of the model you prefer (e.g., mistral, codellama).
-Make sure the model name you pull here matches the one you configure in rag_code_qa.py in the next step.
+     Replace `llama3.1` with the name of the model you prefer (e.g., `mistral`, `codellama`).
+Make sure the model name you pull here matches the one specified in your `config.yaml`.

-2. Install Python Libraries:
+2. **Install Python Libraries:**

-    Make sure you have Python installed (preferably Python 3.8 or later).
-Then, install the required libraries using pip, including langchain-ollama:
+   - Ensure you have Python 3.8 or later installed.

-    ```Bash
+   - Install the required Python libraries using pip:
+     ```bash
      pip install -r requirements.txt
      ```

-3. Configure Ollama Model in rag.py:
+     (The `requirements.txt` file should include dependencies such as `langchain-ollama`, `pyyaml`, `jsonschema`, etc.)

+3. **Configure Your System via `config.yaml`:**

-    Open the rag_code_qa.py file in a text editor.
+   - Open the `config.yaml` file in your favorite text editor.
+This file lets you customize:
-    Find the line that initializes the LLM generator:
-    ```Python
-    generator = OllamaLLM(model="llama3.1") # Example: Using the 'llama2' model.
-Change this to your desired model.
+     - **Global Settings:**
+       File types to include, directories to exclude, the name of the index metadata file, the ChromaDB directory, the Ollama LLM model, and the embeddings model.
+     - **Directory-Specific Settings:**
+       Override global defaults on a per-directory basis.

+   - Example `config.yaml`:
+     ```yaml
+     global:
+       # Default file types to include when scanning directories.
+       include_file_types:
+         - .py
+         - .java
+         - .js
+         - .c
+         - .cpp
+         - .ts
+         - .cs
+         - .go
+         - .md

+       # Default directories to exclude from scanning.
+       exclude_dirs:
+         - venv
+         - .venv
+         - node_modules
+         - __pycache__

+       index_metadata_file: "index_metadata.json"
+       vector_db_dir: "./chroma_db_code"
+       llm_model: "llama3.1"
+       embeddings_model: "all-mpnet-base-v2"

+     dirs:
+       # Example directory configuration for the root directory.
+       - path: "./"
+         # Override to scan only Python files in this directory.
+         include_file_types:
+           - .py
+         exclude_dirs:
+           - .go

+       # Additional directory configurations can be added below:
+       - path: "./xxx"
+         exclude_dirs:
+           - .go

+       - path: "./yyyy"
+         include_file_types:
+           - .py
      ```
-    Replace "llama2" with the name of the Ollama model you downloaded in the previous step (e.g., if you pulled mistral, change it to model="mistral").
+   - The settings in `config.yaml` will be read by `rag.py` and used to control which files are indexed and which models/settings are used.

-4. Run Initial Indexing:
+4. **Run Initial Indexing:**

+   - In a terminal, navigate to the `rag/` directory.
-    Run the rag_code_qa.py script to perform the initial indexing of your code files and create the vector database.
-Open a terminal, navigate to the rag_code_example/ directory, and run:
+   - Run the `rag.py` script to perform initial indexing and create the persistent vector database:

-    ```Bash
+     ```bash
      python rag.py
      ```
-    You should see output indicating that the code files are being loaded and indexed.
-Wait until you see "Initial indexing complete.
+   - You should see output indicating that the code files are being loaded and indexed.
+Wait until you see a message like "Indexing complete.
 RAG system ready for queries." before proceeding.

-5. Run the File Monitor:
+5. **Run the File Monitor (for Automatic Updates):**

-    To enable automatic updates when code files change, run the code_monitor.py script in a separate terminal window (still in the rag_code_example/ directory):
-    ```Bash
+   - Open a new terminal window and navigate to the `rag/` directory.
+   - Start the re-indexer script (which monitors for file changes and updates the index automatically):
+     ```bash
      python re-indexer.py
      ```
-    This script will start watching the code_files/ directory for modifications.
-Keep this script running in the background.
+   - This script will continuously watch the directories specified in `config.yaml` for modifications and re-index changed files on the fly.

+---

 ### How to Use and Test

-1. Ask Questions (using rag_code_qa.py):
+1. **Ask Questions (Interactive Querying):**

-    With rag_code_qa.py script running (after initial indexing), you can ask questions about your code directly in the terminal.
+   - With `rag.py` running, you can ask questions about your code directly in the terminal.
 For example:

-    ```Bash
+     ```bash
-    Ask a question about the code (or type 'exit' to quit): What does calculate_sum function do?
+     Ask a question about the code (or type 'exit' to quit): What does the calculate_sum function do?
      ```
-    The RAG system will use Ollama to answer based on the content of your code files.
-Type exit to quit the interactive query session.
+   - The RAG system will use the indexed code context and Ollama to answer based on your local code files.
+   - Type `exit` to end the interactive session.

-2. Modify Code Files and Observe Updates:
+2. **Modify Code Files and Observe Automatic Updates:**

-   * While code_monitor.py is running in a separate terminal, open any of the Python files in the code_files/ directory (e.g., `code_files/example1.py`) using a text editor.
+   - While `re-indexer.py` is running, open one of the code files in `code_files/` (or any directory specified in `config.yaml`).
-   * Make a small change to the code, such as updating a comment, modifying a docstring, or altering the code itself.
-Save the file.
+   - Make a change (e.g., update a comment or modify a function) and save the file.
-   * In the terminal window where `monitor.py` is running, you should see a message like "Code file modified: ./code_files/example1.py" followed by output indicating that the file is being re-indexed.
-This confirms that the file monitoring and automatic update mechanism is working.
+   - Check the terminal where `re-indexer.py` is running: it should log that the file was modified and re-indexed.
-   * Now, go back to the terminal window where rag_code_qa.py is running and ask a question that relates to the change you just made.
-The RAG system should now be aware of the updated code content and provide answers reflecting the modifications.
+   - Return to the interactive session in `rag.py` and ask a question that reflects the change.
+The answer should now include the updated content.

+---

 ### Important Notes

+- **Ollama Setup:**
-   * Ollama Setup: Ensure you have Ollama installed and running before you run `rag.py` or `monitor.py`.
-Ollama needs to be serving the model in the background for the Langchain integration to work.
-If you encounter issues, double-check that the Ollama server is started (ollama serve in a separate terminal if needed).
+  Ensure Ollama is installed, running, and that the model specified in your `config.yaml` is pulled and available.
+If you encounter issues, verify that the Ollama server is active (you may need to run `ollama serve` in a separate terminal).

-   * Ollama Model Choice: The quality of the generated answers will heavily depend on the Ollama model you choose.
-Larger models are generally more capable but require more resources (RAM, VRAM).
-Experiment with different models available in the Ollama model library to find one that suits your needs and hardware.
-Models like llama2, mistral, and codellama are popular choices.
+- **Resource Usage:**
-   * Resource Usage: Running local LLMs (like those in Ollama) and embedding models can be resource-intensive.
-Monitor your CPU, RAM, and GPU usage, especially when working with larger codebases or more powerful models.
-Adjust chunk sizes and model choices if you experience performance issues or run out of memory.
+  Running local LLMs and embedding models can be resource-intensive.
+Monitor your system’s CPU, RAM, and GPU usage—especially when working with large codebases or high-resource models.
+Adjust chunk sizes, directory scopes, and model settings if necessary.

+- **ChromaDB Persistence:**
-   * ChromaDB Persistence: The vector database (ChromaDB) is stored persistently in the chroma_db_code/ directory within your rag_code_example/ folder.
-This means that the indexed embeddings are saved to disk.
-If you delete the chroma_db_code/ directory, you will need to re-run rag_code_qa.py to perform the initial indexing again.
+  The vector database is stored persistently in the directory specified by `vector_db_dir` in `config.yaml`.
+If you delete this directory, you will need to re-run `rag.py` for initial indexing.

+- **Error Handling:**
-   * Error Handling: The provided scripts include basic error handling, but you may want to add more robust error handling for production or more complex scenarios.
+  The scripts include basic error handling.
+For production use or more complex environments, consider enhancing the error handling and logging as needed.

-   * Code Language Support: The code splitting in rag_code_qa.py is currently configured for Python code files (Language.PYTHON).
-If you intend to use this RAG system with code in other programming languages, you may need to adjust the language parameter in the RecursiveCharacterTextSplitter.from_language() initialization within the load_and_index_code_file function.
-Refer to the Langchain documentation for supported languages.
+- **Customizing for Different Code Languages:**
+  If you work with multiple programming languages, update the file extension mappings in `get_language_for_file()` (in `rag.py`) accordingly.

+---

+With these updates, your RAG system is now fully configurable via `config.yaml`, making it easier to adapt to different projects and environments without modifying code.

+Happy coding and querying!